iCliniq Logo

 • Increased levels of parathyroid hormone in diabetes patients may also cause a lack of calcium, which leads to bone problems.

-All these indications can result in decreased bone quality and strength, thereby increasing the risk of fracture of the bones.
+All these indications can result in decreased bone quality and strength, thereby increasing the risk of bone fracture.
 This may cause certain bone diseases in people with diabetes.

-What Are the Bone Diseases That Are Linked to Diabetes?
+What Are the Bone Diseases Linked to Diabetes?

 Bone disease refers to any condition that damages the bone and makes it weak enough to get fractures.
 Bone diseases that are linked with diabetes include: